Goodnews-Oluwagbo/OGEE-Project-Documentation/README.md

 # OGEE-Project-Documentation
-OGEE project documentation foe the creative hub.
+OGEE project documentation for the creative hub.